jiho283/ProPerSim/README.md

 # ProPerSim: Developing Proactive and Personalized AI Assistants through User-Assistant Simulation

 ## Setting Up the Environment
-To set up your environment, you will need to generate a `utils.py` file that contains your OpenAI API key and download the necessary packages.
+To set up your environment, you will need to generate a `utils.py` file that contains your OpenAI, Google API keys and download the necessary packages.

 ### Step 1.
 Generate Utils File
 In the `reverie/backend_server` folder (where `reverie.py` is located), create a new file titled `utils.py` and copy and paste the content below into the file:
 ```
 # Copy and paste your OpenAI API Key
-openai_api_key = <<YOUR OPEN API KEY>>
+openai_api_key = <<YOUR OPENAI API KEY>>
 GOOGLE_API_KEY = <<YOUR GEMINI API KEY>>
 # Put your name
 key_owner = <name>